 To minimise the prospect of escaping dust, a proprietary dust management system encloses the blade in a metal housing that also includes the standard dust port at the rear of the saw.

 The large On-Off button is easy to operate and the powerful 1,500 Watt motor can generate a no-load speed of 4,500 RPM.
-The saw comes with the standard 255mm (10”) diameter blade with a 40 TCT tipped teeth.
+The saw comes with the standard 255 mm (10”) diameter blade with a 40 TCT tipped teeth.
 All in all this is a quality tool at very respectable price.
-It’s definitely a model to consider if you are seeking the best table saw that is packed with quality features.
+It’s definitely a model to consider if you are seeking a diy table saw packed with quality features.

 The VonHaus 1800W Table Saw is our next recommendation.
 This table saw is aimed more at the DIYer than the professional and is attractively priced for that market.